chinchang/web-maker/README.md

 * Import & Export all creations anytime, anywhere
 * Multiple editor themes & other configurable settings
 * Font options + use any system font!
 * Very easily accessible.
-Simply open a new tab in Chrome!
+Simply open a new tab in Chrome! (in chrome extension only)
 * Multiple layouts to choose from
-* Capture preview screenshot
+* Capture preview screenshot (in Chrome extension only)
 * Save as HTML file
 * Edit in CodePen